muzkii/PixelPlay/README.md

             'DIRS': [BASE_DIR / 'templates'],
     ...
     ```
-7. Implementing a database into the main page `main.html` so that it uses the `base.html` as the main templte and also `extends base.html` in the main directory
+7. Implementing a database into the main page `main.html` so that it uses the `base.html` as the main template and also `extends base.html` in the main directory
     ```bash
     {% extends 'base.html' %}
     {% block content %}